DiddiLeija/DiddiLeija.github.io/my_story.md

 # My programming story

-Actually, I'm don't have a really long time of programming :laughing:.
+Actually, I'm don't have a really long time of programming.
 But let's see how did I started to write programs.

 ****